The MFL Department (Spanish and French)

 Key Stage 4

-At Key Stage 4, both Spanish and French are three year courses taught in mixed ability groups.
+At Key Stage 4, both Spanish and French are two-year courses taught in mixed ability groups.

 Key Stage 5